The Most Beautiful Mansions in Every State

 Located in Wilmington, Delaware, this Classical French-style mansion has five floors and a whopping 47,000 square feet of space.
 Owned and developed in 1907 by Alfred duPont as a gift to his second wife, Alicia, the home is notable for its extravagant outdoor space, which includes decadent gardens and impressive sculptures.
 If you’re mansion-hopping, you’re sure to work up an appetite.
-Here’s a handy guide to the one food you have to try in every state.
-In Delaware, just FYI, that would be the scrapple.

 Built at the turn of the 20th century, this 100,000-square-foot Palm Beach mansion was the winter home of industrialist Henry Morrison Flagler, one of the co-founders of the Standard Oil Company.
 With impressive marble columns adorning the facade and a whopping 75 rooms inside, it was described in 1902 by the New York Herald as “more wonderful than any palace in Europe, grander and more magnificent than any other private dwelling in the world.”
 Whitehall also helped to put Palm Beach on the map as the place to be for the wealthy in the winter.
 Sunshine, sand, and prime real estate make Florida a favorite spot for retirement, too.
-In fact, the three best places to retire are all in the Sunshine State.

 Georgia: Forsyth Park Mansion